 The Speak-Out research-based project was initiated after the CfBE co-hosted a cross-sectoral roundtable on Democratising Capitalism and Building Inclusive Business Models.
 The roundtable engaged business, government and civil society leaders to identify policy priorities for values-driven leadership.
 A key finding, corroborated by data from the Ethics Barometer, was that creating speak-out cultures has to be an urgent priority.
 It was clear that the absence of strong institutions and fair treatment of whistle-blowers would make this impossible.

 Supporting women's rights through technology

 In partnership with Nottingham Business School, the CfBE initiated a research-based project to investigate the experiences of those who have spoken out against wrongdoing, to understand the motivations, enablers, and constraints for doing so.

 For an infographic summarising the research findings, click here, and for video recordings of webinars with research participants, click below:

 A framework for the Coronavirus vaccine roll-out

 The CfBE has collaborated with Nottingham Business School on the WE DARE (Women's Equality & Digital Access: Rights To Expression) research project, designed to address gender-based violence (GBV) in South Africa and Nigeria.
-Our focus is on understanding the tacit roots of GBV, the challenges around access to technologies that aim to address this problem, the resultant lack of participation in services that enable support, redress, and justice, as well as victims' reluctance to speak out.
+Our focus is on understanding the tacit roots of GBV, the challenges around access to technologies that aim to address this problem, the resultant lack of participation in services that enable support, redress, and justice, and victims' reluctance to speak out.